Wife of freed Canadian hostage Joshua Boyle admitted to hospital

 Boyle said their three children are now 4, 2 and "somewhere around 6 months."

 "Honestly we've always planned to have a family of 5, 10, 12 children ...
-We're Irish, haha," he wrote in an email.
+We're Irish, haha," he wrote in an e-mail.

 The parents of Caitlan Boyle have said they are elated she is free, but also angry at their son-in law for taking their daughter to Afghanistan.